-On this page you can find information on Gothenburg's policy positions in the area.
+On this page you can find information on Gothenburg's policy positions in the area of social affairs.

 Gothenburg has teamed up with the cities of Stockholm, Malmö and Uppsala to call for a continued and strengthened focus on urban areas and sustainable urban development in the cohesion policy post 2020.
 Sweden’s four major cities urges the institutions to strengthen the bottom up approach and ensure the implementation of the partnership principle to improve the strategic impact of structural funds.
 The involvement of the local/urban authorities is needed in the programming, execution as well as the execution of the funds.

 (Sweden’s four major cities recommendations for amendments on the proposals for a Common Provisions Regulation; Regulation on the European Regional Development Fund; and Regulation on the European Social Fund+)

 Eurocities launched a political initiative in early 2019 to show the cities’ contribution to a more cohesive and inclusive Europe starting from the local level.
 Gothenburg has signed a pledge to the EU Pillar of Social Rights, specifically a commitment to principle 1: “education, training and lifelong learning”.